A combinatorial proof of a symmetry for a refinement of the Narayana numbers: Combinatorial proof of formulas for w n,k,m

-\begin{dfn} Let $T$ be a plane tree with $2k+1$ non-root vertices, $k$ leaves, and $m$ good leaves.
-Construct a plane tree $T'$ on $2k+1$ non-root vertices, $k$ leaves, and $k+1-m$ good leaves via the following algorithm: \begin{enumerate} \item Set $M$ to be the marked necklace of extended leaves associated to $T$ via Lemma ~\ref{lemma:part2_trees}. \item Decompose $M$ into a pair consisting of its underlying unmarked necklace of extended leaves $N$ and a $(k-1)$-subset $S$ of $[2k+1] = \{1,2,\dots,2k+1\}$ containing the positions of the non-leaf vertices marked in $M$. \item Set $P$ to be the Dyck path of semilength $k$ with $m$ $UD$-factors that is associated to $N$ via the bijective map in Lemma ~\ref{lemma:part1_path}. \item Set $P'$ to be a Dyck path of semilength $k$ with $k+1-m$ $UD$-factors obtained via any bijection demonstrating the Narayana symmetry \textup{(}see \cite{Kreweras1970, Kreweras1972, Lalanne1992} for example\textup{)}.
-Perhaps the simplest and most intuitive is the one in terms of non-crossing set partitions in \cite{Kreweras1972}, where the author proved the stronger fact that the lattice of non-crossing partitions is self-dual. \item Set $N'$ to be the necklace of extended leaves associated to $P'$ via Lemma~\ref{lemma:part1_path}. \item Set $M'$ to be the marked necklace of extended leaves obtained from the necklace $N'$ and subset $S$. \item Set $T'$ to be the plane tree with $2k+1$ non-root vertices, $k$ leaves, and $k+1-m$ good leaves associated to $M'$ via Lemma~\ref{lemma:part2_trees}. \end{enumerate} \end{dfn}
+\begin{dfn} Let $\pi$ be a Dyck word with semilength $2k+1$, $k$ $UD$-factors, and $m$ $UUD$-factors.
+Construct a Dyck word $\pi'$ with semilength $2k+1$, $k$ $UD$-factors, and $k+1-m$ $UUD$-factors via the following algorithm: \begin{enumerate} \item Set $M$ to be the marked necklace of extended peaks associated to $\pi$ via Lemma ~\ref{lemma:risecompsize}. \item Decompose $M$ into a pair consisting of its underlying unmarked necklace of extended peaks $N$ and a $(k-1)$-subset $S$ of $[2k+1] = \{1,2,\dots,2k+1\}$ containing the positions of the $U$'s marked in $M$. \item Set $P$ to be the Dyck path of semilength $k$ with $m$ $UD$-factors that is associated to $N$ via the bijective map in Lemma ~\ref{lemma:part1_path}. \item Set $P'$ to be a Dyck path of semilength $k$ with $k+1-m$ $UD$-factors obtained via any bijection demonstrating the Narayana symmetry \textup{(}see \cite{Kreweras1970, Kreweras1972, Lalanne1992} for example\textup{)}.
+Perhaps the simplest and most intuitive is the one in terms of non-crossing set partitions in \cite{Kreweras1972}, where the author proved the stronger fact that the lattice of non-crossing partitions is self-dual. \item Set $N'$ to be the necklace of extended peaks associated to $P'$ via Lemma~\ref{lemma:part1_path}. \item Set $M'$ to be the marked necklace of extended peaks obtained from the necklace $N'$ and subset $S$. \item Set $\pi'$ to be the Dyck word with semilength $2k+1$, $k$ $UD$-factors, and $k+1-m$ $UUD$-factors associated with $M'$ via Lemma~\ref{lemma:risecompsize}. \end{enumerate} \end{dfn}